 Jasmine is a dancer, choreographer and performer of the arts.
 She has been dancing since she was three years old.
 She danced competitively for thirteen years, and starting choreographing and teaching the younger generation at fifteen years old.
 She teaches and choreographs competitively and also for recreation classes.
 Her students have received special awards as well as first place in their age category.
-Jasmine is currently a dance major and business administration minor at Salem State University.
-She has great joy being a member of Repertory Dance Theatre, where she is a dancer, choreographer and the club's Public Relations Manager.
-Jasmine is also a part of Salem Dance Ensemble, where she is also a dancer and choreographer.
+Jasmine graduated from Salem State University in 2019 with a double major in dance and business.
+She was member of Repertory Dance Theatre, where she was a dancer, choreographer and the club's Public Relations Manager.
+Jasmine was also a part of Salem Dance Ensemble, where she was also a dancer and choreographer.

 Jasmine's passion for the arts came directly from the biggest influence in her life, her godmother and role model, Sheila Rosanio.
 Growing up in her studio, Jasmine was able to see and be inspired by many dancers with different cultures and backgrounds.

 Her journey as a dance major at Salem State University has shaped her the most.
 She continues to be inspired by other people while obtaining a new love and passion for dance with the help of her professors.

 Jasmine's mission is to encourage aspiring dancers that nothing is impossible.
 She believes that everyone deserves to be seen and heard, and to have a creative outlet.
 Jasmine strives to build a community that provides programs that will help develop self-esteem, confidence, and respect for themselves as well as others.